However, few have ever read this original paper, or the several other articles and books considered cosmology landmarks of past century.

 “On the Masses of Nebulae and of Clusters of Nebulae,” Zwicky, F., Astrophysical Journal, vol. 86, (1937) (It is hard to ignore Zwicky’s many disclaimers about how its essentially impossible to even estimate a Cluster’s mass or component velocities.)

-(Note: This is not an original paper, as there is strong disagreement on the origin of this idea which may have originated in the 1500s.
+(Note: This is not an original paper, as there is strong disagreement on the origin of this idea which may have arisen in the 1500s.
 It is a recent overview paper, but does not include any references of more than 50 years age. )

 Die Feldgleichungen der Gravitation, Einstein (1915) The defining paper of General Relativity with the final Field Equations in the original German/Deutsch.
 Analysis; this is not an experiment.